 The top closes by two beautiful carved doors.
 I use the drawers below for extra pillow cases and unmatched single sheets, and smaller throws.

 After organizing the linen closet, I found myself still having to refold and pick up linens after the kids had rooted around looking for the correct linens to fit their beds.
 In our house we have 3 different size beds, single, full, and queen.
-Since I buy linens when they are on sale, many of the sheet sets are the same color and style but in multiple sizes.
-I tried putting the sets together inside one of the pillow case but still had the problem of unfolded sheets as they searched for the ones for their beds.

 To store freshly ironed tablecloths, attach a long, sturdy towel bar to the inside of a closet door. place tissue between folds of tablecloth and hang carefully over the rod.
+By Marian

 Before you store away Christmas tablecloths, throw pillows, etc., toss in a new dryer sheet.
 The scent will keep the seasonal goodies from getting musty between now and next holiday season!